-The teacher does not have to take responsibility for a distant future, but he is fully responsible for the present. […] It is far more comfortable to suspend responsibility, to hold it over to hazy tomorrow, than to account for every hour - right now, today.
+The teacher does not have to take responsibility for a distant future, but he is fully responsible for the present.… It is far more comfortable to suspend responsibility, to hold it over to hazy tomorrow, than to account for every hour – right now, today.
 The teacher is indirectly responsible to society for the future, but for the present, he is directly and pre-eminently responsible to the child under his care.

 It is convenient to sacrifice the child's immediate present to tomorrow's lofty ideals.
-To teach morality is simultaneous to nurture the good, to obtain a good, which exists in spite of faults, vices, and innate vicious instincts.
+To teach morality is simultaneously to nurture the good, to obtain a good, which exists in spite of faults, vices and innate vicious instincts.
 And confidence, faith in man, is this not in itself a good that can be perpetuated, developed as a counterweight to the evil which occasionally cannot be eradicated, and which can be controlled only with difficulty?